orthanc-mirrors/orthanc-book/Sphinx/source/users/docker-osimis.rst

 - ``MALLOC_ARENA_MAX=10`` will :ref:`control memory usage <scalability-memory>`
 - ``ORTHANC_JSON`` can be used to pass a JSON "root" configuration (see below).
 - ``BEFORE_ORTHANC_STARTUP_SCRIPT`` can be used to `run a custom script <https://groups.google.com/g/orthanc-users/c/EXjTq2ZU1vw/m/02CwW1jzAQAJ>`__ before starting Orthanc.
+- ``FORCE_HOST_ID`` and ``GENERATE_HOST_ID_IF_MISSING`` can be used to control the content of /etc/hostid (introduced in 22.9.1).
+  DCMTK calls gethostid() when generating DICOM UIDs (used, e.g, in modifications/anonymizations).
+  When /etc/hostid is missing, the system tries to generate it from the IP of the system.
+  On some system, in particular circumstances, we have observed that the system performs a DNS query to get the IP of the system.
+This DNS can timeout (after multiple with retries) and, in particular cases, we have observed a delay of 40 seconds to generate a single DICOM UID in Orthanc.
+  Therefore, if /etc/hostid is missing, the startup script creates it and fill it with a random number (default behaviour).
+  This behaviour can still be deactivated by defining ``GENERATE_HOST_ID_IF_MISSING=false``.
+  The host id can also be forced by defining ``FORCE_HOST_ID``.

 Configuration files
 -------------------